Table of Content

 These costs should be factored into your decision-making process, even if you’re able to secure a zero-deposit partnership.

-As the financial services sector evolves, we expect more new concepts to develop in the sub-brokerage market.
+As the financial services sector evolves, we expect more new concepts to develop in the authorised partnership market.
 The trend towards reduced or zero deposits is part of a more significant movement towards more accessible and flexible company structures.

-However, it is crucial to recognise that while deposit requirements may become more flexible, regulatory requirements are likely to remain strict.
-The Securities and Exchange Board of India (SEBI) continues to implement stringent restrictions to safeguard financial market integrity and investor protection.
+However, it is essential to recognise that while deposit requirements may become more flexible, regulatory requirements are likely to remain strict.
+For example, the Securities and Exchange Board of India (SEBI) has mandated that new authorised partners should be migrated to the title of Authorised Persons (APs).
+This change has been made to address the issues related to authorised partner defaults and misinformations.

-An authorised person deposit is a one-time payment required by stockbrokers from individuals who wish to become sub-brokers or authorised persons.
+An authorised person deposit is a one-time payment required by stockbrokers from individuals who wish to become authorised partners or authorised persons.
 It serves as a security measure for the stockbroker and can influence the commission structure of the partnership.

 The deposit amount can vary widely, typically ranging from Rs 50,000 to Rs 3,00,000, depending on the stockbroker and the specific terms of the agreement.

-Yes, it is becoming increasingly possible to become a sub-broker without a deposit, especially with newer stockbrokers or for experienced professionals who can promise a steady volume of business.
+Yes, it is becoming increasingly possible to become an authorised partner without a deposit, especially with newer stockbrokers or for experienced professionals who can promise a steady volume of business.

 The main types are Master Franchise, Authorised Person without deposit (AP), Remisier, and Introducer.
 Each type has different roles, responsibilities, and typical deposit requirements.